georgewallace/elasticsearch/docs/reference/ingestion-tools/enrich-processor/community-id-processor.md

 Computes the Community ID for network flow data as defined in the [Community ID Specification](https://github.com/corelight/community-id-spec).
 You can use a community ID to correlate network events related to a single flow.

-The community ID processor reads network flow data from related [Elastic Common Schema (ECS)][Elastic Common Schema (ECS)](ecs://reference/index.md)) fields by default.
+The community ID processor reads network flow data from related [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/{{ecs_version}}) fields by default.
 If you use the ECS, no configuration is required.

 $$$community-id-options$$$